CedoAlteram/flask_linkedin/README.md

 TBH, this thing is a bit of a hack, as you need to use li_requestor to replace whitespaces with "-".
 That happens under the urllify()

-So, it is what it is, and I am proud that I even got it to work that much.
+So, it is what it is, and I am proud that I was able to get anything from LinkedIn.